lunarphp/lunar/docs/src/getcandy/carts.md

 If you need to programmatically change the Cart values, e.g. custom discounts or prices, you will want to extend the Cart.

-You can find out more in the Extending GetCandy section for [Cart Modifiers](/extending/cart-modifiers).
+You can find out more in the Extending Lunar section for [Cart Modifiers](/extending/cart-modifiers).

 ## Calculating Tax